Quaternion: Quaternions and three-dimensional geometry

 This shows that the noncommutativity of quaternion multiplication comes from the multiplication of vector quaternions.
 It also shows that two quaternions commute if and only if their vector parts are collinear.
 Hamilton showed that this product computes the third vertex of a spherical triangle from two given vertices and their associated arc-lengths, which is also an algebra of points in Elliptic geometry.

 Unit quaternions can be identified with rotations in $\mathbb R^3$ and were called versors by Hamilton.
 Also see Quaternions and spatial rotation for more information about modeling three-dimensional rotations using quaternions.

 See Hanson (2005) for visualization of quaternions.

 Matrix representations

 Just as complex numbers can be represented as matrices, so can quaternions.
 There are at least two ways of representing quaternions as matrices in such a way that quaternion addition and multiplication correspond to matrix addition and matrix multiplication.
 One is to use 2 × 2 complex matrices, and the other is to use 4 × 4 real matrices.
 In each case, the representation given is one of a family of linearly related representations.
-In the terminology of abstract algebra, these are injective homomorphisms from $\mathbb H$ to the matrix rings M(2,C) and M(4,R), respectively.
+These are injective homomorphisms from $\mathbb H$ to the matrix rings M(2,C) and M(4,R), respectively.

-Using 2 × 2 complex matrices, the quaternion can be represented as

-Note that the "i" of the complex numbers is distinct from the "i" of the quaternions.